kdechant/eamon/EVENT-HANDERS.md

         // give monster #3 the ability to cast spells game.monsters.get(3).spells = ['blast', 'heal'];  // The spells the monster can cast.
 Only 'blast' and 'heal' are implemented so far game.monsters.get(3).spell_points = 3;  // The monster can cast 3 spells during the adventure, then no more.
 This does not recharge.

+        // change the name of the money for this adventure
+        // (enter this as singular; it will be automatically pluralized) game.money_name = 'credit';

+        // change the name of Sam Slicker and Lord William Missilefire game.lwm_name = 'Lord Alfred Arrowshoot';
+        game.ss_name = 'Fast Charlie Benante';

+        // change the text shown when a monster flees game.flee_verbs = {'singular': "runs away", 'plural': "run away"};

       },

 ## End of Turn